g-leech/argmin-gravitas/_posts/2018-08-31-consent-as-evidence.markdown

 <br> <br>

-_Thanks to Saulius Šimčikas, Jan Kulveit and Hugh Panton for conversations around this._
+_Thanks to Saulius Šimčikas, Jan Kulveit and Hugh Panton for conversations on this._